Ingrid Alexandra, Crown Princess of Norway: Military service

 Ingrid Alexandra started her 12 months of military service as a conscript at the Combat Engineer Battalion in Brigade Nord on 17 January 2024.
 She was one of 9,900 young Norwegians selected for mandatory military service in 2024.
 Ingrid Alexandra served in Skjold camp, Øverbygd.
 She used her second name Alexandra as a surname during her military service.
 She was initially trained at the recruit school for eight weeks where she received basic military education.

 After the recruitment period, Ingrid Alexandra was assigned a service position, undergoing a professional period with specific education, followed by departmental training and practice.
 In September 2024, the Norwegian Royal Court announced that Ingrid Alexandra served as a gunner on a CV-90 infantry fighting vehicle.
 The Court also announced that she extended her military service to 15 months.
 She completed her military service on 4 April 2025.

 Tertiary education

 In May 2025, the Norwegian royal house announced that Ingrid Alexandra had enrolled to study for a Bachelor of Arts degree at the University of Sydney, Australia, commencing in August 2025.
 "She has chosen a three-year degree with a focus on international relations and political economy," the announcement continued.
 The princess would be living at the university's campus in Camperdown, New South Wales, close to the Sydney CBD, and would take a step back from her royal appearances while studying.

+In summer 2026, it was announced Ingrid Alexandra would continue her tertiary studies as an exchange student at the University of Oslo.
+She transferred temporarily given her mother's health.